keu/docs/astro/python-sdk.md

 ## Creating Dataframes

-To create a dataframe, you can pass a SQL table into the `adf` function.
+To create a dataframe, you can pass a SQL table into the `aql.dataframe` function.
 This function converts SQL tables into dataframes without any additional configuration, meaning that you can automatically finish your data processing in a Pythonic context.

-In the following example, the `actor` SQL table is automatically passed  to `adf` as a dataframe:
+In the following example, the `actor` SQL table is automatically passed  to `aql.dataframe` as a dataframe:

 ```python {14-16,22}
 import os